hfuj13/lwsock/README.md

 * make

 NOTE:
-* not supported TSL yet.
+* not supported TLS yet.
 * Default supported opening handshake headers are Host, Upgrade, Connection, Sec-WebSocket-Key and Sec-WebSocket-Accept.
 * If you want use other heaers, then use API send_req(const headers_t&)/send_res(const headers_t&) or send_req_manually(const handshake_t&)/send_res_manually(const handshake_t&).
 * If you use lwsock on Android NDK, then you should set -fexceptions and unset -Wexit-time-destructors.